A Brief History of Pitch Correction in Music

 Over twenty years after its introduction, Auto-Tune is a globally ubiquitous.
 Bollywood singers use it for aesthetic effect, as do Reggaeton artists in the Caribbean countries.
 But again, it’s still used on recordings to provide a simple corrective for slightly off-pitch vocals.
 And it would be astonishing if K-Pop artists don’t use pitch correction, given the demand for perfect audiovisual presentation.

 Of course, Auto-Tune isn’t the only product used for pitch correction of vocals.
 Celemony’s Melodyne plug-in, found in studios all over the world, allows producers to process pitch in various ways.
-Melodyne 4 essential comes bundled with iZotope Nectar 3.
-Check it out!
+Melodyne 4 essential comes bundled with

 If history is any indication, other solutions might well arise in the future.
 And as this brief history demonstrates, since recorded music came of age, tuning vocals has always been of interest to musicians, producers, and labels.
 Whether these folks use such this pieces of software in subtle or loud ways, the desire for perfect vocal takes will likely never wane.